TechnologyClassroom/SetupNotes/programs/tmux.md

 ## Preserve work during remote connections

+This is also very useful if you want to share a screen with two people that both have SSH access to the same server.
+Even if you are in the same room, this is preferred to looking over a physical shoulder.

 If you are familar with SSH connections, you have probably ran into the scenario where you were working on a long process and lost connection or closed the terminal window.
 The process cancels at that point on the remote server and can